MicrosoftDocs/azure-docs/articles/sentinel/connect-custom-logs.md

 ms.author: yelevin

-#Customer intent: [AI]As a security analyst, I want to collect and analyze custom log data from various sources so that I can monitor and detect potential threats using a centralized SIEM solution.
+#Customer intent: [AI]As a security analyst, I want to collect and analyze custom log data from various sources so that I can monitor and detect potential threats using Microsoft Sentinel.

 ---